Table of Contents

 Social media content

 According to a survey, more than 30% of traffic to a brand is said to have come from social media alone.
 Every platform has a different format and style of content.
-So while your brand might be present on different platforms, content cannot simply be reproduced on all of them.
+So while your brand might be present on different platforms, creating marketing content cannot simply be reproduced on all of them.
 For instance, long-form video content might be suitable for YouTube, but it must be converted into short-form videos and images for a platform like Instagram.
 Content shared on Tumblr cannot be the same as shared on a professional networking site like LinkedIn.
 Content strategy must be built around these parameters.
 Since social media platforms are interactive, get feedback from your audience and tailor your content accordingly.

 Live videos are a great way to engage customers and facilitate interactions.
 They can be strategized around topics and interest areas based on your user personas.
 Through live videos, you can directly address your customers’ needs and queries.